Right at Home: Recognition

-Right at Home has received several industry recognitions.
-In 2011 The Street ranked it at No. 3 on a list of Successful Senior Care Franchises.
 A 2014 Forbes article placed Right at Home at No. 2 on a list of “The Best Franchises in America.”
 In March 2014 Franchise Times ranked the company as No. 27 on a list of “the smartest growing brands.”
-An article in Black Enterprise magazine from June 2014 mentions Right at Home as one of the 25 Best Franchises for African-Americans.
-Right at Home was also placed at No. 199 on the Franchise Times Top 200 in October 2014.
-Forbes also placed it in the top ten for “Best Franchises list for up to $150,000 investment” in both 2014 and 2015.
+An article in Black Enterprise magazine from June 2014 mentions Right at Home as one of the "Hot Franchise Opportunities".
+Right at Home was also placed at No. 199 on Franchise Times Top 200 in October 2014.
+Forbes also placed it third for “Best Franchises list for up to $150,000 investment” in both 2014 and 2015.
 Right at Home 2014 Caregiver of the Year, Mary Hartsock was honored as The Home Care Association of America, Caregiver of the Year.
 In March 2015 Franchise Times listed the company as No. 23 on its "Fast and Serious" list of the smartest growing brands.
-As of 2015 Entrepreneur magazine listed Right at Home as No. 126 on its Franchise 500 list.

 Right at Home of the United Kingdom was named The British Franchise Association Emerging Franchisor of the Year Award in 2014.
 The UK company was also a finalist for the Smith and Henderson Best Franchise award for businesses requiring a £75 thousand or larger investment.
 In 2017 Right at Home UK was awarded "UK Best Franchise Award" for the second successive year having been finalists in 2015 and 2014, and also retained 5-star franchisee satisfaction status in the Smith and Henderson Franchise Satisfaction Benchmark which forms the basis of the award shortlist; for the fifth consecutive year.

-By 2018, Right at Home UK's 50th office was officially opened by British Prime Minister Theresa May MP.

 Right at Home Ireland was a finalist for the Irish Franchise Awards held in March 2015.

-In May 2015 Right at Home was presented with the president's "E" Award.
-This accolade recognizes contributions to the United States economy through exports and was started in 1961 by President Kennedy.
+The Home Care Association of America announced that a Right at Home caregiver made the finalist list for their 2022 Caregiver of the Year Award.
+Caring.com recognized Right at Home with "Caring Star of 2023" Award in December 2022.
+In January 2023, Home Care Pulse announced that 249 Right at Home locations were nationally recognized with multiple 2023 Best of Home Care Awards, and topped four of the five award categories with the highest number of locations earning recognition out of more than 3,000 agencies and independents across the country.
+Also in January 2023, Right at Home was listed in McKnight's Homecare's Top 200 Franchises List.
+Right at Home was named one of the 10 best home care companies in the U.S. by Inventiva in March 2023.